winstencoellins/oop-and-intro-to-data-structure/Week 3/StackAndQueue/README.md

-# Week 3 Assignment Stack and Queue
+# Week 3 Assignment (Stack and Queue Implementation Using Fixed Size Array)
 In this assignment you will be implementing Stack and Queue using interface given for you.
 Those are `StackADT.java` and `QueueADT.java`.

 ## Steps